wizzat/distribution/README.md

 Installation
 ============

+If you use homebrew, `brew install distribution` should do the trick, although if you already have Perl or Python installed, you can simply download the file and put it into your path.

-The simplest is to put the script into your homedir on the machine you plan to run the script:
+To put the script into your homedir on the machine you plan to run the script:

 ```
 $ wget https://raw.githubusercontent.com/philovivero/distribution/master/distribution.py
-$ sudo mv distribution /usr/local/bin/distribution
+$ sudo mv distribution.py /usr/local/bin/distribution
 $ alias worddist="distribution -t=word"
 ```